mapcraftlabs/mapcraft_docs/configuration/schema.md

-# MapCraft API: Schema
+# MapCraft Configuration: Schema object

-The `schema` API endpoint is used to create, update and delete attribute schemas.
+The `schema` object is used to configure how the MapCraft app edits and displays a data attribute.
-Layers should be configured one at a time, using separate requests.
-This endpoint accepts a JSON payload with a well-defined structure, ensuring that only valid schemas will be processed.

-## How to the schema of global inputs
+## How to edit the schema of global inputs

 To edit globals, use a LAYER_ID of `Globals`.
 Also note, `showInTable` does not apply to globals.

-## Endpoint

--	URL: `/layer/{{PROJECT_ID}}/{{LAYER_ID}}/schema`
--	Method: `POST`
--	Content-Type: `application/json`

 ### Schema attributes